artKaye-ksX/artKaye-ksX/README.md

-- 👋 Hi, I’m @starDust-ksX and Name is, Kartik Sinha
+- 👋 Hi, I’m @starDust-ksX and people irl call me, Kartik Sinha

 - 👀 I’m interested in AI, ML, Data Science, AR and WebDev

 - 🌱 I’m currently learning Python, C++ and ThreeJS

-- 💞️ I’m looking to learn and collaborate from and with people on different project :D
+- 💞️ I’m looking to learn and collaborate from and with people on different project

 - 📫 You can reach me through my email at kartik614m@gmail.com